 We’ve covered the importance of using an NPS survey to quantify and prioritize known causes of customer churn above.
 But NPS exit surveys can also be useful in helping you identify new, previously unknown reasons for losing customers.

-There’s a common belief in technology that people within a company — employees, founders, and others that work on a product or service every day — are within a “bubble.”
+There’s a common belief in technology that people within a company — employees, founders, and others working on a product or service daily — are within a “bubble.”
 They live and breathe the product, giving them a viewpoint that doesn’t always match the customers’.

-This means that consumers are often more aware of your product’s weaknesses than you are, including drawbacks you might not ever have thought about.
+This means that consumers are often more aware of your product’s weaknesses than you are, including drawbacks you might have never thought of.

 NPS Surveys Can Help You Anticipate and Avoid Bad Reviews